rladydpf1/genetic_synth/README.md

 ## Design decision explaining why you select:
 ### Parameters such as the size of an initial population.
 It depends on the difficulty of the problem, but each synthesis problem takes a very long time compared to other problems.
 Still, since it uses little memory, the  synthesis tasks (initial population) can be synthesized concurrently.
-So the size of the initial population is the number of times the synthesis is successful within a given time (ex. within ten minutes). it depends on hardware specifications such as CPU cores.
+So the size of the initial population is the number of times the synthesis is successful within a given time (ex. within one minute). it depends on hardware specifications such as CPU cores.

 ### Stopping criteria.
 It stops if the target accuracy and code size given to the user are achieved, or the total execution timeout (ex. within 1 hour) is exceeded.